eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 Parties, the Wallet Unit SHALL present each PID, attestation, or WUA in a batch once, in a random order.

 c.
-When all PIDs, attestations, or WUAs in a batch are presented once, the Wallet Unit SHALL reset the batch, and start presenting each PID, attestation, or WUA in the batch once more, again in a random order.
+When all PIDs, attestations, or WUAs in a batch have been presented once, the Wallet Unit SHALL reset the batch, and start presenting each PID, attestation, or WUA in the batch again in a random order.

 d.
 The Wallet Unit SHALL request the PID Provider, Attestation